AdobeDocs/campaign-standard.en/help/integrating/using/get-started-sources-destinations.md

 With Adobe Experience Platform, you can share data between Campaign Standard and Adobe Real-time Customer Data Platform (RTCDP).
 This allows you to target Adobe Experience Platform segments in your Campaign workflows, then send back to Adobe Real-time Customer Data Platform data related to these segments like sends, opens, and clicks.

-* With **Sources**, export Campaign Standard data into Adobe Experience Platform.
-This allows you to centralize data you collect from disparate sources into one single place, and use the insights gained from it to do more,
-* With **Destinations**, ingest segments from Adobe Experience Platform into Campaign Standard.
+* With **Destinations**, ingest audiences from Adobe Experience Platform into Campaign Standard.
 This allows you to activate your known and unknown data for your marketing campaigns.
+* With **Sources**, export Campaign Standard data (e.g. sends, opens, clicks) into Adobe Experience Platform.
+This allows you to centralize data you collect from disparate sources into one single place, and use the insights gained from it to do more.

 >[!IMPORTANT]
 >